 Pinus ponderosa or ponderosa pine is a native pine species to mountainous regions of western North America.
 It is the most widely distributed pine species in North America.
 We can find the world’s largest stand of ponderosa pine trees in Arizona.

 6. Saguaro Cactus Blossom is the State Flower of Arizona

 The Saguaro is a tree-like cactus species native to the Sonoran Desert in Arizona, the Mexican state of Sonora, and the Whipple Mountains and Imperial County areas of California.
-The saguaro blossom that blooms on the tip of the Saguaro Cactus is the state flower of Arizona.
+The saguaro blossoms that bloom on the tip of the Saguaro Cactus are the state flower of Arizona.
 It became the state’s flower in 1931.
 The white, waxy flowers of Saguaro usually appear in April through June.

 7. Palo Verde is the State Tree of Arizona

 Palo verde or Parkinsonia aculeata is a species of perennial flowering tree in the pea family, Fabaceae that native to the Sonoran and Chihuahan Deserts of southwestern United States (western Texas, southern New Mexico southern Arizona), and northern Mexico (Sonora and Chihuahua).
 It also can be found in the Galápagos Islands.
 In 1954, Palo verde became the state tree of Arizona.